control-hub/controlhub-lib/README.md

 -   Auto delay added to functions to prevent some errors
 -   Run shell commands
 -   Use context managers for holding keys
--   Manage data in a data.json file (ControlHub service)
 -   Changing basic delay value by changing the environment variable `CH_DELAY`
 -   Interact with controlhub's data right from script